Paper on Skin™ 2026

 6. Round Two: Selection as a finalist.
 Based on the pre-selected artist’s Progress Report and images (see 6)

 7. Multiple entries from a single artist or collaborative team are acceptable.
-A separate Entry Form must be submitted and Entry Fee paid for each entry.
+A separate Entry Form must be submitted and Entry Fee (AUD$65) must be paid for each entry.

 1. Major Award - AUD$5000